 BHA reviews all reportable incidents and investigation reports.
 Recommendations are made and when necessary additional follow-up may be initiated.
-Critical Incident summary reports are shared with the SMA at quarterly waiver coordination meetings.

 When an investigation results in deficiencies, the licensed provider's Plan of Correction (POC) is due to the Office of Health Care Quality (OHCQ) within 10 working days of the exit conference.
 The POC due date may be sooner than 10 working days when the nature of the deficiency warrants a more immediate response.
 Upon acceptance of a provider's POC, OHCQ will forward the Statement of Deficiency (SOD) and the approved POC within 10 working days to the: